 Sales of on-line lottery tickets are made by licensed agents to the public with the use of computerized terminals.
-On-line games include POWERBALL®, a multi-state "jackpot" game; HOT LOTTO®, a multi-state "lotto" game; Mega Millions®, a multi-state "jackpot" game; Cash25 "lotto" game; Daily 3 and 4 "numbers" games; and Travel, a daily "keno" game.
+On-line games include POWERBALL®, a multi-state "jackpot" game; Mega Millions®, a multi-state "jackpot" game; Cash25 "lotto" game; Daily 3 and 4 "numbers" games; and Travel, a daily "keno" game.
 Revenue is recognized when the agent sells the tickets to the public.
 Prize expense is recognized on the basis of actual drawing results.